The World Series is the biggest stage in Baseball and a career highlight for those who play in it.

 In the decisive game five against the New York Mets, Perez led off the 12th inning with a single.
 His pinch runner (Jarrod Dyson) would go on to score the winning run of the game (and the series).

-Perez was also flawless behind the plate, with no errors, 40 putouts and five assists during the five game series.
+Perez was also flawless behind the plate for the Royals, with no errors, 40 putouts, two runners caught stealing and five assists during the five game series.

-Salvador Perez was the last catcher to win World Series MVP, as of early 2021.
+Salvador Perez was the last catcher to win World Series MVP, as of the date of publication.
 We're hopeful there will be many more in the future!

 Series Slash Line: .364/.391/.455